M1 Finance Review: Pros, Cons, and How It Compares to Other Investing Apps

 However, if you’re an active trader, prefer investing in mutual funds, and want the advantage of tax-loss harvesting, you might want to consider using a different investing platform.

-M1 Finance is a combination online brokerage and robo advisor.
-It's very highly rated across the personal finance community for it's interface, fund availability, and low costs.
+M1 Finance is both an online brokerage and robo advisor.
+It has highly-rated interface, fund availability, and low costs.
 They offer investment portfolio templates you can choose from, and you can invest completely free.Show Hide more

 - Free to trade